adonisjs/mrm-preset/README.md

 2. `compile` to compile the Typescript code to Javascript.
 3. `prePublishOnly` to compile before publishing to npm.

 Also `tsconfig.json` and `tslint.json` files will be created.
 You are free to modify these files

-#### Pkg ok

-[pkg-ok](https://npm.im/pkg-ok) is installed to ensure that files that get published to npm does exists.
-Make sure to read their README file for more info.

 ### Prettier